hidakatsuya/redmined/README.md

 ## Features

-* You can develop in a reproducible Redmine development environment anywhere
+* Provides a reproducible Redmine development environment anywhere
-* All you need is Redmine source code and Docker
+* Requires only Redmine source code and Docker
-* You can develop in multiple environments with different Ruby versions, ports, and environment variables
+* Supports multiple environments with different Ruby versions, custom ports, and configurable environment variables
-* This command can be executed in a subdirectory of the Redmine source code
+* Can be executed from any subdirectory of the Redmine source code

 ## Prerequisites